wrqccc/FJSP-DRL/README.md

 # FJSP-DRL

-This repository is the official implementation of the paper “[Flexible Job Shop Scheduling via Dual Attention Network Based Reinforcement Learning](https://arxiv.org/abs/2305.05119)”
+This repository is the official implementation of the paper “[Flexible Job Shop Scheduling via Dual Attention Network Based Reinforcement Learning](https://doi.org/10.1109/TNNLS.2023.3306421)”. *IEEE Transactions on Neural Networks and Learning Systems*, 2023.

 ## Quick Start